 These books cover design trade-offs to consider when scaling systems, the cost and benefits of each design choice, and how current technologies embrace and influence these design choices.
 They do so while being focused on practice.

-Books 1 and 2 are more high-level and cover aspects relevant when designing and operating the system.
+Books 1 and 2 are more high-level and cover aspects relevant when designing and operating a system.
 They are light on nitty-gritty low-level design/implementation details.
 If you can read only one of these, then I recommend “Architecting for Scale” as it provides a more detailed exposition of topics such as risk, reliability, and SLA, which I think are crucial to know when dealing with systems of scale.

 Books 3 and 4 go beyond high-level design and into low-level design / implementation patterns currently inherent in systems of scale.
 They cover common problems in (distributed) systems of scale along with different algorithms used to tackle these common problems.
 They also present the algorithms in connection with prevalent technologies; both as case studies (book 3) and as examples (book 4).